hnsl/librcd/README.md

 Librcd is **highly non-portable**, and meant to be used mainly for server development, in a controlled environment.
 Only x86_64 Linux is supported, and this is [unlikely to change](https://github.com/jumpstarter-io/librcd/issues/2).
 Furthermore, due to license conflicts, binaries compiled with librcd [cannot currently be legally distributed](https://github.com/jumpstarter-io/librcd/issues/1).

 Some documentation [can be found in the wiki](https://github.com/jumpstarter-io/librcd/wiki); see in particular the [Installing](https://github.com/jumpstarter-io/librcd/wiki/Installing) page.
-Make sure also to check out the mentioned blog post - it provides a lot of motivation and in-depth descriptions of most library features.
+The mentioned blog post also provides a lot of motivation and in-depth descriptions of most library features.